dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 perfectly clear to the user.
 Bad-looking dialog boxes confuse the user, have

-misaligned controls, and give the impression that the developer didn’t have a plan
+misaligned controls, and give the impression that the developer didn't have a plan

 (or a clue).